Wednesday, November 30, 2016

 and this candle with a sweet winter scene.
 We will be putting up Christmas today and the candle will live in the front room - it smells divine.

-Another winery - this one on my birthday (Monday), Texas Hills Vineyards in Johnson City.
-This one has a patio that overlooks the vineyard and some very friendly owners.
+Another winery - this one on my birthday at Texas Hills Vineyards in Johnson City.
+They have a patio that overlooks the vineyard and some very friendly owners.

 Mabel's kitchen is small, but convenient.

-Hubby has been pretty tired lately - about like how Teddy looks here, after going through the stress of moving The Girl on the day before Thanksgiving...more on that to come.
-Hopefully he will get some rest the coming weekend.
+Hubby has been pretty tired lately - hopefully he will get some rest the coming weekend.
 Today we will visit the tree farm and put up some Christmas.
 But most of us are flat out pooped so I'm sure there will also be lots of laying around, playing cards, and eating leftovers.

 Happy Day after Turkey, everyone!